Bayesian Analysis for Over-parameterized Linear Model via Effective Spectra: Introduction

 There has been a rapidly growing body of theoretical work on the frequentist analysis of over-parameterized models, specifically concerning benign overfitting.
-A theory closely related to our study is \cite{bartlett2020benign}, which showed that excess risk converges to zero in an over-parameterized linear model.
-This phenomenon has been studied in other situations such as regularized \citep{tsigler2020benign,koehler2021uniform,wang2021tight,li2021minimum,chatterji2022foolish}, logistic \citep{chatterji2021finite,muthukumar2021classification}, and kernel regressions \citep{liang2020just,liang2020multiple}, as well as regressions for dependent data \citep{nakakita2022benign,tsuda2023benign}.
+A theoretical study closely related to ours is \cite{bartlett2020benign}, which showed that the excess risk converges to zero in an over-parameterized linear model.
+This phenomenon has been studied in other situations such as regularized regression~\citep{tsigler2020benign,koehler2021uniform,wang2021tight,li2021minimum,chatterji2022foolish}, logistic regression~\citep{chatterji2021finite,muthukumar2021classification}, and kernel regression~\citep{liang2020just,liang2020multiple}, as well as regressions for dependent data \citep{nakakita2022benign,tsuda2023benign}.